-SRF: Mr Kluge, why are more and more ski resorts opting for the dynamic pricing model that you offer?
+SRF: Mr Kluge, why are more ski resorts opting for the dynamic pricing model that you offer?

-Kluge: The ski resorts want to achieve three goals with it, that they have had for some time already:
+Kluge: The ski resorts want to achieve three goals with it.
+Three goals that they have had for some time already:

 1. Reward early bookers.